ringwormGO-organization/ringOS/Documentation.md

 2. WSL or Linux (recommended)

 ### Type of release for running in Qemu
-Download zip fileof Qemu release (example: https://github.com/Andrej123456789/ringOS/releases/tag/Beta11_Qemu).
+Download zip file of Qemu release (example: https://github.com/Andrej123456789/ringOS/releases/tag/Beta11_Qemu).

 ### Compiling
 Unzip zip file and navigate folder to your Terminal (Linux) or WSL on Windows (`cd`).